 Vegetables are also extremely helpful when it comes to fat loss, and not just because they're healthy and nutrient-dense.
 Due to their fiber content, they are also extremely filling for minimal calories.
 When you're eating in a calorie deficit, finding foods that provide good volume without high calories is gold.
 This is where veggies win out compared to every other food.
 Minimal calories- high volume.
 PLUS they're amazing for your body.
 I recommend looking for veggies you enjoy eating and finding different ways to prepare them that feel good in your belly.
 I recommend trying to eat veggies at least 2 times daily.

 Okay- you made it to the end!
 Put all 5 of these steps together (starting at the top) and you will see success.
 But don't expect overnight results.
 Focus on habit formation instead of just seeing quick changes.
 Be consistent for months, and you will get there!
-If you need some guidance and you're looking to get started on a program that covers all your bases, be sure to look into my Fit for Hiking Guides and take the quiz to see which program is best for you!
-For more of a strength focus, my Mountain Strong program is a great place to start.
+If you are serious about investing in your health this year and want to lose fat without damaging your metabolism or cutting out food groups, you can apply for my Mountain Metabolic Coaching by joining the waitlist.
+I'll be in touch when I have openings!